AlexanderBeckerman/ThirdEyeHA/README.md

 $ cmake --build .
 ~~~~~

+<h2>Running the program</h2>
-This will create a GstSaverApp.exe inside the build/Debug folder on windows or inside build folder on linux.
-Then run it with the required arguments:
+Building the project will create a GstSaverApp(.exe) inside the build/Debug folder on windows or inside build folder on linux.
+Then cd into the directory and run it with the required command line arguments:

 ~~~
 $ ./GstSaverApp.exe <pattern> <bitrate> <frames_per_file>
 ~~~